xKDR/Survey.jl/docs/src/api.md

 quantile
 ```

 It is often required to estimate population parameters for sub-populations of interest.
-For example, you make have of heights of people, but you want the average height of male and female separately.
+For example, you may have a sample of heights, but you want the average heights of males and females separately.
 ```@docs
 by
 ```